How to Do Crypto Accounting for Companies With a Native Token

 Example Entry:

-If there is no active market price (token is not live):
+If there is no active market price (token is not yet live):

 - Use the invoice amount or agreed compensation value to determine the number of tokens owed.